Skip to main content

 • Complex data table: A table that organizes data using more than a simple row/column structure.
 For example, categories of data may have subcategories, or data may belong to more than two categories (contrast with simple data table).

-• Conformance (Section 508): When electronic and information technology meets all of the applicable standards; for example, where a webpage meets W3C WCAG 2.0, Level A and AA guidelines.
+• Conformance (Section 508): When an electronic and information and communication technology (ICT) product or service meets all of the applicable standards; for example, where a webpage meets W3C WCAG 2.0, Level A and AA guidelines incorporated by reference in the Section 508 Standards.

 • Content: Electronic information and data, as well as the encoding that defines its structure, presentation, and interactions.